SeanMcP/seanmcp.com/src/pages/about.md

 I have had the opportunity to:

-- Give two conference talks on accessibility and React
+- Give a few conference talks on accessibility and React
 - Publish a few open-source libraries on npm
 - Lead workshops on React and the JavaScript ecosystem
 - Give lightning talks at a meetup